Balos Private Boat Trip from Chania — My True Experience of Balos & Gramvousa

 The Drone — A Short Film About Your Own Life

+From the very beginning of the trip, the captain was filming.
 At Balos he told us which way to walk for the best view and then launched his drone.
-We stood on the sand, six of us together — our family and our German friends with their children — waving at this small flying camera as it circled around us.
+We stood on the sand, six of us together — our family and our German friends — waving at this small flying camera as it circled around us.

+Later, when he edited everything together with music, it looked like a short documentary film about one day of our life.
 About twenty days after the trip, he even came to my apartment and brought a USB stick with the video himself.
 That’s the kind of small, human detail that makes these local family businesses on Crete so special.

 Gramvousa — The Man of the Island and His Salt

+On Gramvousa there is a man who lives there only in summer.
 He has a small stone hut, a few goats and a solid stone table where he sits and shows his handmade souvenirs.
-He collects sea salt by hand, dries it and sells it in small portions, together with small objects made of shells, starfish and bones.
-Everything is simple, rough and authentic.
+He collects sea salt by hand, dries it and sells it in small portions.
+Spending a few minutes there, you don’t feel like a tourist on an excursion anymore.
+You feel like a guest in someone else’s very unusual life.

 Lunch Cooked by the Captain’s Mother

+Lunch was not served from a restaurant.
+It was cooked by the captain’s mother and sent to the boat.
 Fresh fish, local seafood, calamari, simple salads, bread and wine.
-Nothing pretentious, no “fine dining plating”, just honest Cretan home food.
-We did not leave the boat hungry — and more importantly, we did not feel like clients at all.
+Nothing pretentious, just honest Cretan home food.
 It felt like being invited to a family table, only this table was floating in the middle of the sea.

 The WWII German Fighter — A Moment of Truth

-Sailing Back to Chania — The Importance of the Moment
+Sailing Back to Chania — Final Thoughts

 Recommended Tours & Transfers for Balos